-The SRECA project, implemented by GIZ on behalf of the BMZ, conducted a triangular online training: “E-commerce and Business Promotion to Women Entrepreneurs in Cambodia” on 19-20, October 2021.
-It was the second training organised by SRECA to support women entrepreneurs specifically.
-With the support of Wemall Cambodia, an e-commerce platform designed for women in Cambodia to sell their handicraft products, around 30-35 Cambodian women entrepreneurs joined the training individually, or via self-organised groups.
-The training has gathered inputs from both German and Chinese entrepreneurs & experts supporting women entrepreneurs.
+The SRECA project conducted the triangular online training “E-commerce and Business Promotion to Women Entrepreneurs in Cambodia” from 19-20 October 2021.
+It was the second triangular training initiated by SRECA to support women entrepreneurs.
+Jointly with Wemall Cambodia, an e-commerce platform established by women entrepreneurs in Cambodia to sell handicraft products, around 35 Cambodian women entrepreneurs joined the training individually or in small groups.
+The training gathered inputs from both German and Chinese entrepreneurs and experts to support Cambodian women entrepreneurs.

 Perspectives and experience to gain a better understanding of both markets were shared with participants.
 Speakers from Europe highlighted the importance to establish trust from the beginning when entrepreneurs enter the German market for example.
 A lot of effort needs to be put in branding and gaining recognition.
 Including an honest, personal story of the entrepreneur to a product can help establish a trustworthy brand.
 Chinese experts explained more about new ways of purchasing tailor-made products and services by Chinese consumers, especially regarding handmade products.